Who we are

-For a full list of member organizations and information on how to join our coalition, see here.
+For a full list of supporting organizations and information on how to join our coalition, see here.

 The Rochester People’s Climate Coalition unites local organizations to address the urgent need to reduce greenhouse gas emissions, transition to a clean energy economy, and prepare for the impacts of global warming.
 Through our coordinated, collaborative efforts, we will create a more environmentally just and sustainable community.